GuillermoVR92/Deep-RL-DDPG_Reacher/README.md

 ### Solving the environment

+#### Single Agent DDPG

 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
 In my implementation I chose to use a DDPG actor-critic agent to solve it.

+#### Multi Agent DDPG

+In order to solve the environment, the 20 agents must get an average score of +30 over 100 consecutive episodes.
+In my implementation I chose to use a multi agent DDPG actor-critic agent to solve it.

 ## Getting started